hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     If set, determines the text alignment.
   </C.Property>
   <C.Property @name="scope" @type="string" @values={{array "col" "row" }} @default="col">
     If used as the first item in a table body’s row, `scope` should be set to `row` for accessibility purposes.
-Note: you only need to manually set this if you’re creating a custom table using the child components, instead of the standard invocation.
+Note: you only need to manually set this if you’re creating a custom table using the child components; if you use the standard invocation for the table, this scope is already provided for you.
   </C.Property>
   <C.Property @name="width" @type="string" @valueNote="Any valid CSS">
     If set, determines the column’s width.